Self-induced marginality in plastically deformed crystals

-An important window into the micro-mechanics of solids undergoing plastic flow is provided by the study of the statistical structure of plastic fluctuations \cite{Papanikolaou2017-ld,Weiss2015-eh,Zaiser2006-gk,Tarp2014-ro,Miguel2006-wd,Alava2014,Sethna2017}.
-Thus, it is known that in amorphous solids the probability distribution of the energy drops associated with individual avalanches $\Delta W = W_{\text{before}} - W_{\text{after}}$, where $W$ is the total elastic energy of the crystal defined in \cite{SM}, is represented by power laws of the form
+An important window into the micro-mechanics of solids undergoing plastic flow is provided by the study of the statistical structure of plastic fluctuations \cite{Papanikolaou2017-ld,Weiss2015-eh, Alava2014}.
+In our case the relevant observables would be the energy dissipated at a single avalanche $\Delta W$ and the corresponding macroscopic stress drop $ \Delta\Sigma= A \Delta\sigma_{xy}$, where $A$ is the surface area of the sample.
+It is known that in amorphous solids the probability distribution of these observables is compatible with the finite-size scaling ansatz $ P(s; L) \;=\; s^{-x}\, \mathcal{F}\!\left(\frac{s}{L^{D_x}}\right),$ where $L=Nh$ is the linear system size, $h$ is the size of an element, $x$ is the power-law exponent with $x = \tau$ for stress drops and $x = \epsilon$ for dissipated energy and $D_x$ is the corresponding fractal dimension ($D_\epsilon$ or $D_\tau$, respectively).
+Finally $\mathcal{F}(u)$ is a universal scaling function.
+It is also known that in amorphous plasticity the exponents $\epsilon$ and $\tau$ are similar for pre-yield and post-yield regimes while the exponents $D_\epsilon$ and $D_\tau$ may be different \cite{Tyukodi2016-dv,Budrikis2017-ex,Lerner2018-ue,Ozawa2022-xb}.

-with the same exponent $\epsilon$ but different values of the cut-off parameter $\lambda $ for pre-yield and post-yield regimes \cite{Tyukodi2016-dv,Budrikis2017-ex,Lerner2018-ue,Ozawa2022-xb}.
-Our results, illustrated in Fig. \ref{fig:energy_drops}, show that for 'generic' crystals prepared using our protocol, the statistics of avalanches follows the same pattern.
+To determine these power-law exponents for our numerical experiments we employed a robust data-collapse optimization procedure detailed in \cite{SM}.
+The resulting data collapse is illustrated in Fig.~ \ref{sm:fig_collapses}.
+One can see that for our 'generic' quasi-amorphous crystals the statistics of avalanches follows the same pattern as for their amorphous counterparts.
 In particular, similar to the case of well-annealed glasses \cite{Papanikolaou2017-ld,Weiss2021-tt,Sethna2001,Ispanovity2014-ra,Alava2014,Lehtinen2016-qy}, the scaling behavior remains basically unchanged across the quasi-brittle yielding transition.

-The obtained power law range extends over up to six decades with pre-yield and post-yield energy distributions sharing the same exponent $\epsilon = 1.0$.
-The invariance of the exponent $\epsilon$ across the yielding transition suggests that while the spatial organization of plastic events changes drastically from local and non-cooperative to global and collective, the statistical distribution of events remains insensitive to these details responding only to the global organization of the underlying energy landscape \cite{Shang2020,oyama2021-rf}.
+More specifically, the obtained power law range for energy drops extends over up to six decades with pre-yield and post-yield energy distributions sharing almost the same value of the exponent $\epsilon = 1.0$.
+The invariance of this exponent across the yielding transition suggests that while the spatial organization of plastic events changes drastically from local and non-cooperative to global and collective, the statistical distribution of energy drops remains insensitive to these details responding only to the global organization of the underlying energy landscape \cite{Shang2020,oyama2021-rf}.